-Compared to Pendo, WalkMe is an enterprise-focused and pricy platform for digital adoption, user analytics, and product experience.
+Compared to Pendo, WalkMe is an enterprise-focused and pricy digital adoption platform for user analytics and product experience.

-Although both products have very similar features, the way these features (such as product tours, analytics, and event tracking) are setup in each product differs a ton.
+Although both products have very similar key features, the way these features (such as product tours, analytics, and event tracking) are setup in each product differs a ton.

 WalkMe doesn’t have public pricing, but most of its users agree on pricing plans that vastly change in the 5-figure range.
 The average pricing for the small teams seem to be around $10,000/year, but since WalkMe is an enterprise solution that specializes as a DAP for large organizations, you might have to multiply the alleged numbers.

 “WalkMe is a platform that empowers Users to get the most from their enterprise applications.
 Whether its step by step guide, link to frequently used resource, smarttips with GIFs, etc. WalkMe provides relevant guidance, at the right place and right time.”